NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/Holy.md

 **Bulk** 0; **Size** med
 **Usage** etched-onto-weapon-wo-holy-rune

 A holy weapon commands powerful celestial energy.
 Strikes made with it gain the holy trait and deal an extra 1d4 spirit damage, or an extra 2d4 against an unholy target.
-If you are unholy, you are [[Conditions/Enfeebled|Enfeebled 2]] while carrying or wielding this weapon.
+If you are unholy, you are [[Enfeebled|Enfeebled 2]] while carrying or wielding this weapon.

 **Activate—Holy Healing** `pf2:r` (concentrate, healing, vitality)